emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 reddit: false
 ---

 Our goal when creating an accessible experience is to ensure that users with [vision, auditory, motor, or cognitive disabilities][disabilities] are able to navigate all web content.
-Accessibility guidelines exist to eliminate barriers that would otherwise provide equal access to a percentage of the population.
-The great thing about following accessibility guidelines is that techniques have an impact on ALL users.
+Accessibility guidelines exist to eliminate barriers that would otherwise provide equal access to a [significant percentage][ada-census] of the population.
+The great thing about following accessibility guidelines is that techniques have an impact on **all** users.
 Getting started with accessibility is easy, and any action you take benefits users now!

 ## Accessibility Benefits Everyone

 While accessibility techniques are extremely advantageous to people with disabilities, the techniques have a much wider impact.
 Here are some examples of how accessibility techniques can impact a much broader user base.
-Don't think about accessibility as helping a small group of people.
-Accessibility helps all people.

 - Ensuring navigation is possible for users that are [unable to use a mouse][keyboard-accessibility] also means that power users are able to keep our hands planted on the keyboard.
 - Increasing the size of touch targets to [support unsteady hands][motor-accessibility] also supports a one-handed parent who is trying to purchase your product while making a bottle.